Maia313/react/state.md

 2. `Stateful components`
 3. `this.setState`

+#### Thinking in React
+1. `Is it passed in from a parent via props?
+If so, it probably isn’t state.` A lot of the data used in our child components are already listed in their parents.
+This criterion helps us de-duplicate.
+For example, “timer properties” is listed multiple times.
+When we see the properties declared in EditableTimerList, we can consider it state.
+But when we see it elsewhere, it’s not.
+2.` Does it change over time?
+If not, it probably isn’t state.` This is a key criterion of stateful data: it changes.
+3. `Can you compute it based on any other state or props in your component?
+If so, it’s not state.` For simplicity, we want to strive to represent state with as few data points as possible.

 When you want to aggregate data from multiple children or to have two child components communicate with each other, **move the state upwards** so that it lives in the parent component.
 The parent can then pass the state back down to the children via props, so that the child components are always in sync with each other and with the parent.

 ### Stateless Functional Components